Frequently Asked Questions

 HOW MUCH DOES IT COST TO FILE A BANKRUPTCY?

-The cost of a bankruptcy depends on its complexity.
-My attorney fees in a chapter 7 typically start at $600.00 plus the filing fee of $306.00.
+The cost of a bankruptcy depends on its complexity and type.
+My attorney fees in a chapter 7 typically start at $800.00 plus the filing fee of $335.00.
 The attorney fees for a chapter 13 are typically higher since representation tends to be for a much longer period of time (three to five years); however, the majority of the fee is paid through the chapter 13 plan.
-In order to file for chapter 13 bankruptcy protection, attorney fees of $500.00 plus the filing fee of $281.00 are typically required prior to filing.
-In both cases, a credit counseling class must be taken prior to filing.
+In order to file for chapter 13 bankruptcy protection, attorney fees of $500.00 plus the filing fee of $310.00 are typically required prior to filing.
+In both cases, there is an additional cost for the credit counseling and debtor education courses required pre-petition and post-petition respectively.
 These classes can be taken over the phone or online.
-The cost is an additional $20.00-$25.00.

 WHAT DOES BANKRUPTCY FILING DO?